browserengineering/book/book/graphics.md

       self.canvas.create_text(x, y, text=c)
 ```

-There's no scrolling yet, but let's add it.
-Let's use the `scroll`
+Now we can add scrolling.
+Let's have a variable for how far you've
-field to store how far you've scrolled:
+scrolled:

 ``` {.python}
 def __init__(self):